AustralianSynchrotron/concat-record/README.md

 # concat record

-The concat record is an EPICS record is used to perform concatenation of scalar constants, scalar values retrieved from other records and array values retrieved from other records (such as from the compress, subArray and waveform records and also from other concat records) into array an record.
+The concat record is used to perform the concatination of one or more scalar and/or array valued Process Variables (PVs) together with scalar constants and json link constant array values (the later is new since version 2.1).
+Array valued PVs may be provided by records such as an aai, a compress, a subArray, and/or waveform records and also by other concat records.

 ## key features